 The first thing on the college cost talk agenda is the concept of affordability.
 It’s time to build on the how to spend an allowance conversation to how to make an affordable higher education investment.
 Parents and children often think differently about money.
 They have differing experiences and points of view.
 They are at dissimilar life stages.

-As for where careers fit in their future, students are thinking which they want to pursue and parents are considering when they may be able to retire.
+As for where careers fit in their future, students are thinking about which they want to pursue and parents are considering when they may be able to retire.
 Paying the college bill means a major financial shift of assets that could impact everyone’s lifestyle.
 For those assuming education loans, families have to keep in mind there is no loan for retirement.

 Affordability is about being able to maintain a certain lifestyle based on income and expenses.
 Once everyone is on the same page, families can use the parent-student team to create a budget, learn about college costs, apply for financial aid and scholarships, and make a financial plan.